krishaamer/green-filter-research/research/literature/ai.md

 -   B. Liu & Wei (2021) meanwhile suggests higher algorithmic transparency may inhibit anthropomorphism, meaning people are less likely to attribute humanness to the AI if they understand how the system works.
 -   Seeber et al. (2020) proposes a future research agenda for regarding AI assistants as teammates rather than just tools and the implications of such mindset shift.

+### Voice Assistant Guidelines (Voice UI) {#voice-assistant-guidelines-voice-ui}

+-   Szczuka et al. (2022) provides guidelines for Voice AI and kids
+-   Casper Kessels (2022b): “Guidelines for Designing an In-Car Voice Assistant”
+-   Casper Kessels (2022a): “Is Voice Interaction a Solution to Driver Distraction?”
+-   Companies like NeuralLink are building devices to build meaningful interactions from brain waves (EEG).
+-   Tang et al. (2022) reports new findings enable computers to reconstruct language from fMRI readings.
+-   Focus on voice education?
+-   Example Suggestions of the AI companion:
+    -   *“Don’t buy a car, use a car sharing service instead to save XYZ CO2.
+Service available near you: Bolt,\* Uber.”*
+    -   “Use a refillable shampoo bottle to save XYZ plastic pollution”
+    -   “Call your local politician to nudge them to improve bicycle paths and reduce cars in your neighborhood.
+Over the past 2 years, you city has experienced an increase of cars from 290 cars per capita to 350 cars per capita.”\*
+-   Personal AI Assistants to date have we created by large tech companies.
+Siri, Cortana, Google Assistant, Alexa, Tencent Dingdang, Baidu Xiaodu, Alibaba AliGenie all relay on voice only.
+-   Celino & Re Calegari (2020): There’s research suggesting that voice UI accompanied by a *physical embodied system* is preffered by users in comparison with voice-only UI.
+-   This suggests adding an avatar to the AI design may be worthwhile. **Open-Source AI-models open up the avenue for smaller companies and even individuals for creating many new AI-assistants.**
+-   There are many distinct ways how an algorithm can communicate with a human.
+From a simple search box such as Google’s to chatbots, voices, avatars, videos, to full physical manifestation, there are interfaces to make it easier for the human communicate with a machine.

+There’s evidence across disciplines about the usefulness of AI assistants:

+-   Şerban & Todericiu (2020) suggests using the Alex AI assistant in *education* during the pandemic, supported students and teachers ‘human-like’ presence.
+Standford research: “humans expect computers to be like humans or places”
+-   Celino & Re Calegari (2020) found in testing chatbots for survey interfaces that “\[c\]onversational survey lead to an improved response data quality.”

+### ChatGPT {#chatgpt}

+-   Kecht et al. (2023) suggests AI is capable of learning business processes.

+-   O’Connor & ChatGPT (2023) and Cahan & Treutlein (2023) have conversations about science with AI.

+-   Jeblick et al. (2022) suggest complicated radiology reports can be explained to patients using AI chatbots.

+-   Pavlik (2023) and Brent A. Anders (2022) report on AI in education.

+### Writing AI Characters {#writing-ai-characters}

+-   Alethea AI (2021): creating a personality
+-   Writing as training data? large language models.
+GTP3
+-   **Initial Product Offering**

 ### AI UX: AI Interfaces and AI Explainability (XAI) {#ai-ux-ai-interfaces-and-ai-explainability-xai}

 AI-explainability (named XAI in literature) is key to creating trust and there’s several authors in literature calling for more transparency and explainability.